openairinterface/oai-cn5g-upf/CONTRIBUTING.md

-# Contributing to OpenAir-CN-5G #
+# Contributing to OpenAir-CN #

 We want to make contributing to this project as easy and transparent as possible.

 Please refer to the steps described on our website: [How to contribute to OAI](https://www.openairinterface.org/?page_id=112)

 1. Sign and return a Contributor License Agreement to OAI team.
-2. Create an account on [Eurecom GiLab Server](https://gitlab.eurecom.fr/users/sign_in) if you do not have any.
+2. Create an account on [GitHub](https://github.com).
-   - If your email domain (`@domain.com`) is not whitelisted, please contact us (mailto:contact@openairinterface.org).
-   - Eurecom GitLab does NOT accept public email domains.
-3. Provide the `username` of this account to the OAI team (mailto:contact@openairinterface.org) so you have developer rights on this repository.
+3. Provide the identifiant of this account to the OAI team (mailto:contact@openairinterface.org) so you have developer rights on this repository.
 4. The policies are described in these wiki pages: [OAI Policies](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/oai-policies-home)
    - You can fork onto another hosting system.
 But we will **NOT** accept a pull request from a forked repository.
       * This decision was made for the license reasons.